Agriculture and Bioresources

-Aboriginal Theatre (next intake in 2017): The wîcêhtowin Aboriginal Theatre Program is a two-year certificate program offered by the College of Arts and Science which is delivered over six consecutive semesters of study for Aboriginal students.
+Drama, wîcêhtowin Theatre Program: The wîcêhtowin Theatre Program is a two-year certificate program offered by the College of Arts and Science which is delivered over six consecutive semesters of study for Aboriginal students.
 This innovative program is the first of its kind in Canada.

-Indigenous Studies (Bachelor's, Master's and PhD): As an emerging discipline, Indigenous studies is still in a formative stage.
-The U of S boasts a thriving and growing Indigenous studies department with a large array of interdisciplinary, community-engaged and unique course offerings.
+Indigenous Studies (Bachelor's, Master's and Doctorate): An emerging discipline, the U of S boasts a thriving and growing Indigenous studies department with a large array of interdisciplinary, community-engaged and unique course offerings.

-Sociology, Aboriginal Justice and Criminology: This program is ideal for Aboriginal students concerned with issues of social justice and criminology.
-Graduates of the program will receive a Bachelor of Arts degree with a major in sociology and a concentration in Aboriginal Justice and Criminology.
+Sociology, Indigenous Justice and Criminology: This program is ideal for Indigenous students concerned with issues of social justice and criminology.
+Graduates of the program will receive a Bachelor of Arts degree with a major in sociology and a concentration in Indigenous Justice and Criminology (IJC Certificate / formerly the Aboriginal Justice and Criminology ABJAC Certificate Program)

 Northern Governance and Development (Master's): The MNGD is the only program of its kind in North America and offers students the unique opportunity to focus on northern issues.
 The program has supports in place so that northern-based applicants may remain in their home communities while completing the program.
 Students from northern regions are strongly encouraged to apply.
 Lectures are available via video-conferencing, on-site teaching and online learning.